mscheifer/thefamilycookies/lebckuchen.md

 - Crisco
 - Rolling pin
 # Instructions
 Blanch almonds then grind using a food processor.
-Store in regrigerator until later.
+Store in refrigerator until later.
 > Blanching can be done by boiling the almonds for 1 minute (not any longer!) and then shooting the nut out of the skin by squeezing your fingers

 In a large stove pot combine brown sugar, honey, and water together and bring to a boil Let simmer for five minutes, stirring occasionally.
 Let cooked mixture cool on stove.
 Once cooled, combine with flour baking soda, and spices, using an electric mixer.
 In a separate bowl, beat eggs and add to mixture.
 Turn the mixer off and fold in the almonds and fruit by hand.
 Work dough into a rough loaf.
 Store loaf in bowl in refrigerator for 2-3 days.